Sexual Harassment

 Courts and schools see sexual harassment as unwelcome conduct, of a sexual nature, so severe, pervasive and objectively offensive that it deprived the victim of access to the school’s opportunities and benefits

-If the complaint threatens someone’s safety, officials can remove a student on an emergency basis.
-In May 2022 Simsbury High School ordered a student to stay home after classmates staged a public protest against his continued presence.
+Officials may not take punitive measures or disciplinary action against a respondent without an investigation into the complaint.
+But if the complaint threatens a student’s safety, officials can remove a student on an emergency basis.
+For example, in May 2022 Simsbury High School ordered a student to stay home after classmates staged a public protest against his continued presence.

 When the School Drops the Ball